 *REMOVAL OF X: During the final semester of enrollment at the college, the student may petition that the X designation be removed from the transcript.
 Undergraduates petition the Academic Review Committee which will establish conditions that the student must meet for the X to be removed.
 When the Committee is satisfied that the student has met the stipulated conditions, it will notify the Dean of the College who will see that the X is removed.
 The F will remain on the transcript.
 Removal of the X designation does not indicate that the violation did not occur but rather acknowledges that the student has come to understand the importance of academic integrity and should not carry the X designation on the transcript in perpetuity.

 A student will not be allowed to Withdraw from a course in which there is a charge of violating the college’s Academic Integrity Policy.

-The Dean of the College has the authority and responsibility to enforce the plagiarism policy of the College.
+The Dean of the Undergraduate College or the Dean of the School of Professional and Graduate Studies has the authority and responsibility to enforce the plagiarism policy of the College.